binhbb2204/Proba-DM-Language/README.md

 ### 2. ANTLR Setup
 - Download ANTLR from [ANTLR](https://www.antlr.org/)
 - Ensure Java is installed on your system
-- Update the ANTLR JAR path in constants.py according to your local library folder:
+- Update the ANTLR JAR path in constants.py according to your local library folder.
+For example, mine is:
 ```bash
 ANTLR_JAR = "C:\\JavaLibrary\\antlr-4.13.2-complete.jar"
 ```